droonga/droonga.org/index.md

 <div class="jumbotron">
 <h1>Droonga</h1>
-<p>A scalable data processing engine</p>
+<p>A distributed full-text search engine</p>
 <p><a class="btn btn-primary btn-lg" role="button" href="getting-started/">Learn more »</a></p>
 </div>

 ## About Droonga

-Droonga is a scalable data processing engine, based on a stream oriented processing model.
+Droonga is a distributed full-text search engine, based on a stream oriented processing model.
 In many operations (searching, updating, grouping, and so on), Droonga processes various data by pipeline.
 As the result, Droonga has large potential around its flexibility and extensibility.
 Moreover, those features provide high availability for people who develop any data processing engine based on Droonga.